 This is a financial promotion for The First Sentier Global Property Securities Strategy.
-This information is for professional clients only in the EEA and elsewhere where lawful.
+This information is for professional clients only in the UK and elsewhere where lawful.
 Investing involves certain risks including:

 - The value of investments and any income from them may go down as well as up and are not guaranteed.
 Investors may get back significantly less than the original amount invested.

 - Currency risk: Changes in exchange rates will affect the value of assets which are denominated in other currencies.

 - Single sector risk: Investing in a single sector may be riskier than investing in a number of different sectors.
 Investing in a larger number of sectors helps spread risk.